 At different times in my life, as an adult, I have had moments of clarity, when I knew something to be true, that seemed outside the realm of my reality.
 These weren't necessarily about material possessions, but rather a clarifying of truth.
 And while things came to pass slowly, I still remember the initial thought, spurred by something deeper than myself.

 Lately, manifestation for my life has taken on myriad forms.
-My husband is a great example of the power of manifestation.
 One night, at a bar, my best girlfriend and I were languishing over the fact that neither of us had a companion in our life.
 (And, we were missing out on regular sex, but that is a story for another time.)
 I had just finished a book called, "The Wishing Year", in which a woman chronicles her experience with manifestation.
 I told my friend that in order to get what we want in life, we must first be clear ourselves, about what it is we really want.
-We set about that night, on our iphones, making a list of qualities for the perfect boyfriend.
+We set about that night, on our iPhones, making a list of qualities for the perfect boyfriend.

 Over the course of the next several days, I added characteristics to my boyfriend list, as did my friend.
 We compared notes nearly every evening, and were surprised by how different our desires were.
 On my list were such things as someone who is kind, spiritual, funny, likes sex, has a job or a way to support themselves, the list went on nearly a full page by the time I was finished.
 I figured it was important to list what I wanted, so the universe could bring those qualities.

 By the time I married my husband years, the list was long forgotten.
 But one day, I came across it while cleaning out old notes from my iPhone.
 The remarkable thing is that my husband fulfills probably ninety percent of those things.
 The things he doesn't have are minor and not deal breakers.
 And the best thing of all is that some of the attributes he has would have been on my list, had I thought of them.
 My point is, that by being clear about what you want, you set forth an energy into the universe to bring that thing into existence.